google/xls/docs_src/codegen_options.md

     slack variable is preferred.
 Increasing this value should give more specific information about how much slack each failing backedge needs at the cost of less actionable and harder to understand output.
+-   `--scheduling_options_used_textproto_file` is the path to write a textproto containing the actual configuration used for scheduling.

 # Feedback-driven Optimization (FDO) Options